noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 - [option ref](https://scala-lang.org/api/3.x/scala/Option.html)
 - Represents optional values.
 Instances of Option are either an instance of $some or the object $none.
+  - allows for sophisticated chaining of $option values without having to check for the existence of a value.
 - The most idiomatic way to use an $option instance is to treat it as a collection or monad and use map,flatMap, filter, or foreach:
-- special case class containing zero/one element: safer alternative than `null` as it forces you to deal with the existence/abscense of a value
+- special case class containing zero/one element: safer alternative than `null`
-  - handle the absense (None) of data in an elegant way
-  - can either be a Some(somevalue) or a None
 - also support much of the API available on collections (even tho they are not a collection type)
 - None: represent non-existent values